 positioning your subject – direction of light & choice of background

-Taking cover from the rain under this awning, we ended up in the same spot where I took this available light portrait posted here previously.
-Looking along the wall at the same angle, the black paint of the wall reflected the light from behind, completely changing the character of the background.
-Since the available light was low level, and not flattering, we added some light from an off-camera flash in a softbox …
+Taking cover from the rain under an awning during a photography workshop in New York, we ended up in this spot against a wall that was painted black.
+However, looking along the wall at an angle, the black paint of the wall reflected the light from behind.
+This completely changed the character of the background.
+Since the available light was low level, and not flattering, we added some light from an off-camera flash in a softbox.

 Shooting nearly completely in line with the flash, the light on Catherine was very even.
 Or flat.
-(Depends on how you want to perceive it.
-(One man’s meat is another man’s poison .. and all that.)
+(Depends on how you want to think about it.)
 As you can see here, shooting more straight-on to the wall, it does indeed look black.

 Even though off-camera light was used here, the approach is very much in line as described in the previous post where we just used available light to photograph Catherine.
 But once again it was a combination of how I, as the photographer, position myself and the model and the background in relation to the light and the background.
-It’s a repeatable approach that works pretty much every time to give successful straight-forward portraits on location.
+It’s a repeatable approach that works pretty much every time to guarantee successful portrait photography on location.

-brass stud to attach softbox to monopod (B&H)
+- Manfrotto 680B monopod with a stud to attach the softbox to the monopod